deconf/Analytics-Insights/readme.txt

 	* Events are now tracked using a JS file instead of in-line JavaScript
 	* multiple improvements for events tracking accuracy
 * New Features:
-	* ability to use Google Tag Manager in addition to Google Analytics tracking
+	* ability to use Google Tag Manager instead of Google Analytics tracking
 	* added Accelerated Mobile Pages (AMP) support for Google Analytics and Google Tag Manager tracking
-	* users can now switch the position of the tracking page from head to body through an option
+	* users can now switch the position of the tracking codes from head to body through options
+	* option to load Ecommerce or Enhanced Ecommerce plug-ins for analytics.js
+	* option to select the placement of the tracking code (head or footer)
+	* events tracking for form submit actions
+	* full support for experiments with Optimize

 = 4.9.6.2 =
 * Enhancements: